coatyio/coaty-swift/CONTRIBUTING.md

 ## Build CoatySwift

-You need XCode 10.2 or higher.
-Ensure you have installed **at least** version `1.8.4` of [CocoaPods](https://cocoapods.org), i.e. running `pod --version` should yield `1.8.4` or higher.
+You need XCode 11.0 or higher (needed for Swift Package Manager).

-To build and run the CoatySwiftExample application including the CoatySwift framework, run `pod install` on the CoatySwift root folder and open the new `xcworkspace` in Xcode.
+To build and run the CoatySwiftExample application including the CoatySwift framework, open the `Example/Example.xcodeproj` in the CoatySwift root folder and press Run.

 ## Develop CoatySwift using XCode

-After cloning the repository onto your local machine run `pod install` in the root directory and open the newly created `.xcworkspace` file.
-Perform the development changes in the CoatySwift target (target is the blue icon in the left sidebar).
-Each time after you add a new file/change the structure of folders/delete any file you need to run `pod install` in the root directory, to make the changes visible to the XCode build system.
-You don’t have to relaunch XCode for this to work.
-After `pod install` has completed copying all the new files and setting everything up press `CMD + b` to build the project.
+After cloning the repository onto your local machine, open the root using XCode.
+Wait for XCode to fetch all of the dependencies.
+Perform the development changes in the CoatySwift target.
+After rebuilding the package, changes should be visible in e.g. Example project.

 Autocompletion should work in the new/modified files now.
 If this is not the case try: 1) cleaning the build folder 2) relaunching XCode.
 In case those steps do not solve the problem try removing /DerivedData directory from your local